xenialaw/react.js-examples/README.md

 - React dom : 15.6.1
 - Babel: 7.2.2

-## Contributing

-This project is licensed under the terms of the MIT license.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details